ocaml/dune/doc/dune-files.rst

   being pulled in, either through a direct or transitive dependency, Dune fails with an error message explaining how the library was pulled in.
-This field is available since the 2.0 version of the dune languge.
+This field is available since the 2.0 version of the dune language.

 Linking modes
 ~~~~~~~~~~~~~

-The ``modes`` field allows to select what linking modes should be used
+The ``modes`` field allows selecting what linking modes should be used
 to link executables.
 Each mode is a pair ``(<compilation-mode>
 <binary-kind>)`` where ``<compilation-mode>`` describes whether the
 byte code or native code backend of the OCaml compiler should be used